C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: The data

 \subsection{The spectroscopic sample}

 An accurate and precise estimate of the redshift is crucial when reconstructing the statistical properties of the large-scale distribution of matter.
-Large redshift errors, as in photometric redshift surveys, lead to severe distortion effects that reflect in the 2PCF measurement, complicating its analysis and cosmological interpretation \citep[see e.g.][]{marulli2012b, sereno2015, garcia-farieta2020}.
+Large redshift uncertainties, as in photometric redshift surveys, lead to severe distortion effects that reflect in the 2PCF measurement, complicating its analysis and cosmological interpretation \citep[see e.g.][]{marulli2012b, sereno2015, garcia-farieta2020}.
 In order to construct a spectroscopic cluster sample, we take advantage of the spectroscopic data from the SDSS, focusing on the final spectroscopic DR12 from BOSS \citep{dawson2013, alam2015, alam2017}, which is part of the SDSS-III program.
 This survey measured the spectra for millions of galaxies.
-We assign spectroscopic redshifts to \citetalias{wen2012} clusters by cross-matching with the spectroscopic galaxy sample\footnote{The match has been done using the { OBJID} entry.}.
-The total cluster catalogue with spectroscopic information consists of $72563$ objects, spanning the redshift range $0<z<1$.
-Following \citetalias{wen2012}, we cut the sample in the redshift range $0.1<z<0.42$, to minimise incompleteness uncertainties.
-The number of remaining clusters is $43743$, with a median redshift of $z\sim0.3$.
+We assign spectroscopic redshifts to \citetalias{wen2012} clusters by crossmatching with the spectroscopic galaxy sample\footnote{The match has been done using the { OBJID} entry.}.
+The total cluster catalog with spectroscopic information consists of $72,563$ objects, spanning the redshift range $0<z<1$.
+Following \citetalias{wen2012}, we cut the sample in the redshift range $0.1<z<0.42$, to minimize incompleteness uncertainties.
+The number of remaining clusters is $43,743$, with a median redshift of $z\sim0.3$, covering an area of about $10,800\,\mbox{deg}^2$.

 We make no distinction between galaxy clusters and BCGs in this analysis, since the coordinates of galaxy clusters are estimated as the coordinates of their BCGs, without further refinements.
 Clusters with no spectroscopic information for their BCGs are discarded, even if some of their member galaxies have a measured spectroscopic redshift.
-The rationale of this choice is to reduce contamination from non-linear dynamics in hosting virialised dark matter haloes, thus minimising the impact of theoretical uncertainties in the RSD modelling at small scales.
+The rationale of this choice is to reduce contamination from nonlinear dynamics in hosting virialized dark matter haloes, thus minimizing the impact of theoretical uncertainties in the RSD modeling at small scales.